martinring/thesis/src/3-Self-Verification.md

-Using only two bits for $e$ and $e_\text{hi}$, Yices generates the CNF as shown in [#fig:cnf-simple], which represents these bit-vectors as variables, corresponding to the formula.Here, $x$ is an auxiliary variable. $e_1$ and $e_2$ denotes the first respectively the second bit of the bit-vector $e$.
+Using only two bits for $e$ and $e_\text{hi}$, Yices generates the CNF as shown in [#fig:cnf-simple], which represents these bit-vectors as variables, corresponding to the formula.
+Here, $x$ is an auxiliary variable. $e_1$ and $e_2$ denotes the first respectively the second bit of the bit-vector $e$.
 The same notation applies to $e_\text{hi}$.:

 $$